Ryin

 She stepped out near the back entrance of Westview Plaza, waving off Stephen.
 “Thanks.
 I’ll text when I’m done.”

 Her outfit was effortless.
 Zoie would’ve called it a “neutral baddie fit.”
 Cream long-sleeve shirt.
 Tan puffer vest.
-Brown sweatpants that hugged her hips and cream Air Maxes.
-Her lip gloss was fading, and her dark hair was clipped back in a claw clip, a few strands falling loose against her face.
+Brown sweatpants that hugged her hips.
+Cream Air Maxes.
+Her lip gloss was fading, and her dark hair was clipped back in a claw clip, a few loose strands falling against her face.

-And the closer it got to 9:30, the more she felt like she couldn’t hold herself together much longer.
+And the closer it got to 9:30, the more she felt like she wouldn’t be able to hold herself together much longer.

 As she walked behind the boutique, the cold wind sliced at her cheeks, but she barely felt it.
 The closer she got, the faster her heart hammered in her chest.
 Her breath caught halfway up her throat, each step heavier than the last.

 Tony was already there, pacing like a caged animal beneath a flickering alley light.
-The glow cast shadows across his face, sharp and hard.
+The glow cast sharp shadows across his face.

-Her voice trembled, but she forced it out.
+Her voice trembled, but she forced the words out.
 “Dorian knows.”

 Tony stopped mid-step.
-He turned to her slowly, jaw tightening, like he didn’t want to believe her.
+He turned slowly, his jaw tightening.
 “Knows what, Ry?”

 “About us.”

-“You’re kidding me,” Tony muttered, already dragging a hand down his face.
-Realizing that’s probably what Dorian was calling him about earlier.
+“You’re kidding me,” Tony muttered, dragging a hand down his face as the realization hit him.
+That must’ve been what Dorian was calling about earlier.

 “I’m not.
 I came to warn you so you can get ahead of it before Zoie—”